olivierKopp/Teaching-HEIGVD-AIT-2016-Labo-Docker/report.md

 ### M1

 This infrastructure can't be deployed on production.
 The main reasons for this is that it' pretty weak against crashes.
-If on of the server crash and we have to relaunch it, we also have to relaunch the HAproxy which cause an indisponibility of the web app.
+If one of the server crash and we have to relaunch it, we also have to relaunch the HAproxy which cause an indisponibility of the web app.
 The same process need to be done if we want to add another server.

 ### M2